AdobeDocs/workfront.de-DE/help/quicksilver/reports-and-dashboards/dashboards/creating-and-managing-dashboards/create-dashboard.md

    Consider adding the information from this article above here, at some point, instead of linking to it.)
    -->

-1. Suchen Sie nach Berichten, Kalendern oder externen Seiten im **Suche nach Name oder Typ ...** und ziehen Sie sie in den Layout-Bereich, sobald sie in der Liste angezeigt werden.
+1. Suchen Sie im Feld **Suche nach Name oder Typ ...** nach Berichten, Kalendern oder externen Seiten und ziehen Sie sie in den Layout-Bereich, wenn sie in der Liste angezeigt werden.

    >[!NOTE]
    >